 |John ""Jack"" Smith

 |John "Jack" Smith

 Remember to match the values that are in your dropdown lists, multi-select boxes, and radio button fields to your import file data so that no options are missed.
 You also have the ability to create custom database values that differ from what is actually displayed to the user.
 If you add a new value to a field that is a dropdown list in your community, always remember to add the custom database value to the list.
 These dropdown list options are easily accessible in the form tools.

 Get in the habit of using the iModules updated fields export to update your offline database and then immediately updating the iModules database with the latest data from the offline database.
 This round trip update keeps your data fresh and is the best way to sync the two databases.
 The iModules updated fields export can be scheduled for various frequencies (daily, weekly, etc.), and an email is then sent prompting you to download the export file.
 This will help you maintain a regularly scheduled update process.

 CSVed is a great freeware program for .csv file viewing and basic edits.
 It helps avoid any unwanted formatting, stripping of leading zeros, and empty columns.

 You can set this as your default .csv viewer within the program.
 In the menu bar, click on Tools, choose Options, under System select Associate Extension, click the Associate CSVed with Extension button, and finally click OK.
 This will automatically open your .csv files in this recommended program.

-Please contact Application Support if you have any questions.
+Please contact Customer Support if you have any questions.